edap/edap.github.com/_posts/2014-01-20-ruby-perftools.md

 draft: true
 ---

-== Debug
-A lot of things at differents levels can go wrong developing ruby code.
-We need tools to test networks, OS calls, code, CPU usage and memory usage.
-This article will focus on the latest 2

-=== CPU usage, use perftools
+### CPU usage, use perftools
 Perftools is a library created from google to profile the CPU.
-The ruby implementation is curated by [https://github.com/tmm1/](Aman Gupta) and it's called perftools.rb, here you can find an old but still [http://www.igvita.com/2009/06/13/profiling-ruby-with-googles-perftools/](coincise and nice introduction) by Ilya Grigorik.
+The ruby implementation is curated by [Aman Gupta](https://github.com/tmm1/) and it's called perftools.rb, here you can find an old but still [concise and nice introduction](http://www.igvita.com/2009/06/13/profiling-ruby-with-googles-perftools/) by Ilya Grigorik.
 Running this tool inside your code (or application, as we will see later), will interrupt your code for some milliseconds and extract a sample on a periodic interval, like a photoframe.
-This samples, that describe the current stack of the application at the moment the 'picture' was token, are then put together in an output file.
+These samples, that describe the current stack of the application at the moment that the 'picture' was token, are then put together in an output file.
 As Ilya Grigorik point out, we can perform the profiling in two differents way:

-* include the perftools library on the fly, specifying RUBYOPT(which tell ruby to turn on perftools) and CPUPROFILE(that specify where to sdave the output) before run the code.
-Ex
+- include the perftools library on the fly, specifying RUBYOPT(which tell ruby to turn on perftools) and CPUPROFILE(that specify where to sdave the output) before run the code.
+Ex:

+{% highlight bash %}
 CPUPROFILE=/tmp/script_to_test
 RUBYOPT="-r`gem which perftools | tail -1`"
 ruby script_to_test.rb
+{% endhighlight bash %}

-* require the perftoolr.rb library at the beginning of your programm
+- require the perftoolr.rb library at the beginning of your programm

 {% highlight ruby %}
 require 'perftools'